Aloomaio/storm-graphite-metrics/README.md

 Graphite expects incoming data in the format of <path.to.metric> <numeric value> <timestamp>
 Some of the transmitted metrics will have inner key-value pairs (e.g. HashMap), while others come as raw value.

-For metrics which are coming in with key value pair the default format of the path to metric is
+For metrics which are coming in with key value pair the default format of the path to metric is `host.port.componentId.taskId.metricName.metricKey`
-     host.port.componentId.taskId.metricName.metricKey

-For metrics which are coming in as raw values the default format is:
+For metrics which are coming in as raw values the default format is `host.port.componentId.taskId.metricName`
-    host.port.componentId.taskId.metricName

 These formats can be overriden via Storm configuration
 ```java